KorbiQWeidinger/streamlit_playground/README.md

 ## StreamLit
 Sign in [StreamLit](https://share.streamlit.io/) with your Github account

-Now click "Create App" and select the GitHub Repository.
+Now click "Create App" > "I have an app" and select the GitHub Repository.
+Click Deploy.
 Now check out the working application.

 ## Update the App